marigold-dev/gas-station/docs/src/WEBAPP.md

 # Gas Station Webapp

-Pour faciliter l'expérience utilisateur avec la Gas Station et notamment l'interaction avec les contrats et le management du budget pour payer les fees, nous avons développer une webapp, disponible [ici](https://gas-station.marigold.dev/).
+To enhance the user experience with the Gas Station, particularly in interacting with contracts and managing the budget for fee payments, we have developed a web app, available [here](https://ghostnet.gas-station.marigold.dev/).

-⚠️ Note : disponible seulement sur Ghostnet pour le moment ⚠️
+⚠️ Note: currently available only on Ghostnet ⚠️

 ## Usage

-### Wallet connexion
+### Wallet connection

-Comme toutes les dApps, une des premières choses à faire est de connecter votre wallet en cliquant sur le bouton en haut à droite.
+Like all dApps, one of the first things to do is connect your wallet by clicking on the button in the top right corner.

 ![Wallet connection](./assets/wallet_connection.png)

 ### Your contracts

-Sur la homepage vous pourrez retrouver tous vos contracts enregistrés sur la Gas Station ainsi que leurs entrypoints activés.
+On the homepage, you can find all your contracts registered on the Gas Station along with their activated entrypoints.

 ![Homepage](./assets/homepage.png)

 ### Add a new contract

-Pour ajouter un nouveau contract, cliquer sur `Add contract` et remplissez les informations demandées.
-Remplissez en premier l'adresse du contrat afin de récupérer les entrypoints associés à votre contrat.
-Donnez ensuite un nom et activer les entrypoints pour lesquels vous voulez payer les fees.
+To add a new contract, click on `Add contract` and fill in the required information.
+Start by entering the contract address to retrieve the associated entrypoints for your contract.
+Then, provide a name and activate the entrypoints for which you want to sponsor.

 ![Add contract](./assets/add-contract.png)

-### Add credits on your vault
+### Add credits to your vault

-Pour ajouter des crédits dans votre vault, aller sur la page `My credits`.
-Renseignez ensuite le nombre de XTZ que vous voulez envoyer sur votre vault et valider.
-Après quelques dizaines de secondes, le montant de votre vault et votre balance vont se mettre à jour et le transfert sera effectif.
+To add credits to your vault, go to the `My credits` page.
+Enter the amount of XTZ you want to send to your vault and confirm.
+After a few seconds, your vault balance and overall balance will update, and the transfer will be effective.

 ![Add credits](./assets/add-credits.png)

 ### Withdraw

-Vous pouvez également withdraw des XTZ de votre vault.
-Pour cela, sur la page `My credits`, renseigner le nombre de XTZ que vous voulez withdraw et valider.
-Vous allez devoir signer la transaction avec votre wallet pour que nous nous assurons que les credits vont à la bonne adresse.
+You can also withdraw XTZ from your vault.
+On the `My credits` page, enter the amount of XTZ you want to withdraw and confirm.
+You'll need to sign the transaction with your wallet to ensure that the credits go to the correct address.

 ### Test

-Une fois le contrat ajouté et les crédits transférés sur votre vault, vous pouvez intégrer la Gas Station dans votre dApps en suivant ce [guide](./LIBRARY.md).
-Vous pourrez ainsi testé la bonne intégration de la Gas Station avec votre dApps
+Once the contract is added and credits are transferred to your vault, you can integrate the Gas Station into your dApps by following this [guide](./TUTORIAL.md).
+This will allow you to test the seamless integration of the Gas Station with your dApps.